thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 # SDLC process command-line scripts
 These scripts are all meant to be run from the command-line.
-Given them executable permissions and they should run without issue (will need to be run with './' in front of the filename unless you put the directory in your PATH).
+Give them executable permissions and they should run without issue (will need to be run with './' in front of the filename unless you put the directory in your PATH).

 They all use the shared 'thoughspot_release_config.toml' file to store information about the ThoughtSpot environment, local directories, etc.